paulmooreparks/Xfer/README.md

 ' I <\$2764\><\$fe0e\> XferLang <\$1F600\> '
 ```

-### Evaluated Text Element
+### Interpolated Text Element

-The Evaluated Text element is used to evaluate embedded elements and include their resulting values in the text value of the element.
+The Interpolated Text element is used to evaluate embedded elements and include their resulting values in the text value of the element.

 * **Specifier:** `'` (Apostrophe, U+0027)
 * **Explicit Syntax:** Enclose the content in `<'` and `'>` delimiters.
 * **Compact Syntax:** Enclose the content in opening and closing apostrophes.
 * **Implicit Syntax:** Not supported

-Elements which may be embedded within an evaluated text element are as follows:
+Elements which may be embedded within an interpolated text element are as follows:

 * string
 * character